marimo-team/marimo/docs/guides/plotting.md

 Feel free to skip this section and return later.
 ```

-Our choice to use Vega-Lite specification was driven by its robust data model,
+Our choice to use the Vega-Lite specification was driven by its robust data
-which is well-suited for data analysis.
-We summarize some key concepts below.
+model, which is well-suited for data analysis.
+Some key concepts are summarized
+below.
 (For a more detailed explanation, with examples, we recommend the
 [Basic Statistical Visualization](https://altair-viz.github.io/getting_started/starting.html)
 tutorial from Altair.)